 Adolescence is an important time for mental and emotional development.
-As they mature, youth have increased abilities to think about abstract ideas and are more aware of their emotions.
+As youth mature, they have increased abilities to think about abstract ideas and are more aware of their emotions.
 However, it can also be a time when mental health problems first emerge.